Swipe to see connections

 “It’s clear that this is not legal—not a murky legal question,” Rachael Fauss of Reinvent Albany, an organization that tracks transparency in New York politics, said when we asked about the campaign contribution.
 “It’s a pretty clear-cut case, which is rare when it comes to election law.”
 Whitehead has yet to face any consequences for the apparently illegal contribution, as the Campaign Finance Board is still auditing 2021 campaigns.
 Even then, he would only face a possible $10,000 fine.

-Recently, Whitehead has gotten himself in trouble while allegedly dropping the mayor’s name.
+Recently, Whitehead got himself in trouble while allegedly dropping the mayor’s name.
 According to federal prosecutors, Whitehead tried to fleece an auto mechanic in the Bronx to fix up his Mercedes essentially for free, in return for getting Adams to help the mechanic with a land deal.
 The mechanic went straight to the feds, they set up a sting, and in December 2022, Whitehead found himself under indictment.
 The case has yet to go to trial.

 When Adams was last asked about the arrest in January, he told reporters that “all of this is going to play itself out in the judicial system and let it do so,” declining to go into more details about his relationship with Whitehead.